borisdev/resume/resume.md

 - The technical vision I set for the data scientist was to continually search for "low hanging fruit" to scale back machine learning to launch an MVP.
 This resulted in scaling back our machine learning training from eleven to two classifiers.
-  The triage was to kill one classifier that was never needed, replace another with expert rules, and stop the labeling on five whose performance was sufficient.
+  The triage was to kill one classifier that was never needed, replace two with expert rules, and stop the labeling on five whose performance was sufficient.
 - To increase clarity, I crunched the knowledge of the data scientist's metrics analysis into a working paper, which was continually shared at the weekly